When it comes to the environment, digital is good and paper is bad, right? Not necessarily!

 In contrast Solopress has always been conscientious about the environment, and the work done by Two Sides is very much aligned with our own ethos.

 Throughout our 22-year history, Solopress has been committed to sustainable print, with a commendable record of responsible procurement and production.
-Our efforts have included participating in various environmental projects, aligning with carbon-neutral partners for utilities and delivery and using FSC certified paper stocks and plant-based inks.
+Our efforts have included participating in various environmental projects, aligning with carbon-neutral partners for utilities and delivery and using sustainably-sourced paper stocks and plant-based inks.

 Given our shared interest in a responsible future for our industry it makes perfect sense for Solopress and Two Sides to work together.